 Wetting of the printing areas by ink

 The ink exhibits the opposite behavior to the moistening agent on the printing plate in that it wets only the printing areas.
 An important factor here is that the ink has a hydrophobic character, namely a low surface tension while also having a low surface polarity.
 The ink paste is applied in order to carry out the measurement.
 Drops of different test liquids are then dispensed onto the ink layer and optically analyzed.
 The measurement gives the surface free energy and its polar and dispersive fractions.
 These measurements are important parameters for the wetting of energetically different areas of the printing plate.
 The interfacial tension between moistening agent and ink should be as high as possible in order to ensure a distinct interface.
 This quantity can be calculated from the measurement data obtained from the moistening agent and the ink.

 Wettability of the printing plate

 An overall interfacial chemical image of the printing process is obtained if the wettability profile of the printing plate is also created.
 The printing and non-printing regions are areas of lower and increased surface free energy and polarity which can likewise be characterized by means of contact angle measurements.
-Our Mobile Surface Analyzer – MSA mobile contact angle measuring instrument is used for ensuring the quality of an exposed printing plate and enables the measurement to be carried out non-destructively directly on site.
+Our Ayríís and Mobile Surface Analyzer – MSA mobile contact angle measuring instruments are used for ensuring the quality of an exposed printing plate and enable the measurement to be carried out non-destructively directly on site.

 Overall interfacial chemical image for process optimization